Contact-Safe Reinforcement Learning with ProMP Reparameterization and Energy Awareness: Experiments

 \paragraph{Platform and timing} All simulations are conducted in the Genesis physics simulator~\cite{Genesis} using a 7-DoF Franka Emika Panda arm.
 Genesis performs dynamics integration at $2$\,kHz, while the high-level controller operates at $100$\,Hz with a fixed timestep of $\Delta t = 0.01$\,s.
 The same controller frequencies are maintained for real-world experiments to ensure consistency between simulation and hardware.

-\paragraph{Policy, actions, and tracking.} We train policies using rsl\_rl PPO with GAE~\cite{rudin2022learning}, employing an actor–critic MLP with ReLU activations (256–256–128) and an adaptive learning rate, over 1000 episodes with parallel environments.
+\paragraph{Policy, actions, and tracking} We train policies using rsl\_rl PPO with GAE~\cite{rudin2022learning}, employing an actor–critic MLP with ReLU activations (256–256–128) and an adaptive learning rate, over 1000 episodes with parallel environments.
 Two policy parameterizations are considered: (i) \emph{episode-level} ProMP, which outputs trajectory weights, and (ii) \emph{step-wise} PPO, which directly outputs Cartesian velocity commands.
 For the ProMP variants, a Cartesian impedance controller tracks the generated reference trajectories.
+Method variants are summarized in Table~\ref{tab:abl_variants}.

-\paragraph{Safety constraint (energy tank).} We enforce a power budget through the energy-tank mechanism described in Sec.~\ref{sec:method}.
-The instantaneous mechanical power is computed as $P_t = \mathbf{F}_t^\top \mathbf{v}_t$ and is constrained by $P_t \le P_{\max}$.
+\paragraph{Safety constraint (energy tank)} We enforce a power budget through the energy-tank mechanism described in Sec.~\ref{sec:method}.
+The instantaneous mechanical power is as $P_t = \boldsymbol{\lambda}_t^\top \boldsymbol{\nu}_t$ and is constrained by $P_t \le P_{\max}$, where $\boldsymbol{\lambda}_t\in\mathbb{R}^6$ is the measured wrist wrench (force/torque) and $\boldsymbol{\nu}_t\in\mathbb{R}^6$ is the end-effector twist.
 Exceeding this limit incurs a penalty and may result in episode termination.
 The same power-safety mechanism is applied consistently in both simulation and real-world experiments.

-\paragraph{Observations and sensing.} Observations consist of joint positions and velocities, end-effector pose and twist, as well as wrist wrench measurements.
-On the hardware, we use the Franka external-wrench estimate, while in simulation \paragraph{End-effector tools.}
+\paragraph{Observations and sensing} Observations consist of joint positions and velocities, end-effector pose and twist, as well as wrist wrench measurements.
+On the hardware, we use the Franka external-wrench estimate, while in simulation we obtain the wrist wrench from Genesis contact reporting at the end-effector link; we denote it by $\boldsymbol{\lambda}_t$ and the corresponding end-effector twist by $\boldsymbol{\nu}_t$.